ibm-cloud-docs/openwhisk/action_over.md

 # Action overview
 {: #actions_over}

-Learn more about actions, web actions, and sequences.
+Learn more about {{site.data.keyword.openwhisk}} actions, web actions, and sequences.
 {: shortdesc}

 **What is an action?**